pierremrtn/state_machine_bloc/packages/state_machine_bloc/README.md

 # When to use `StateMachine`?
 Generally, it's recommended to use `StateMachine` where you can because it will make your code clean and robust.

 StateMachine is well suited if you can identify a set of states and easily identify what event belongs to what state.
-If you need to use complex event transformers or if states are too intricated so it's difficult to distinguish them, then you should probably use a `Bloc`.
+If you need to use complex event transformers or if states are too intricated so it's difficult to distinguish them, you should probably use a `Bloc`.

 # Documentation
 ## The state machine
-The state machine uses `Bloc`'s `on<Event>` method under the hood to register a custom event dispatcher that will in turn call your methods and callbacks.
+The state machine uses `Bloc`'s `on<Event>` method under the hood with a custom event dispatcher that will in turn call your methods and callbacks.

 State machine's states should be defined with the `StateMachine`'s `define<State>` methods inside the constructor.
 You should never try to transit to a state that hasn't been explicitly defined.
 If the state machine detects a transition to an undefined state, it will throw an error.

 > 🚨 You should **NEVER** use `on<Event>` method inside a StateMachine.

-`define`'s state definition builder function takes a `StateDefinitionBuilder` as parameter and should return it. `StateDefinitionBuilder` exposes methods to register event handlers and side effects.
+Each state has its own set of event handlers and side effects callbacks:

-**Event handlers** react to an incoming event and can emit the next machine's state.
+* **Event handlers** react to an incoming event and can emit the next machine's state.
 We call this a _transition_.

-**Side effects** are callback functions called depending on state lifecycle.
+* **Side effects** are callback functions called depending on state lifecycle.
 You have access to three different side effects: `onEnter`, `onExit`, and `onChange`.

-### Events processing order
+When an event is received, the state machine will first search for the actual state definition.
+Each current state's event handler that matches the received event type will be evaluated.
+If multiple events handlers match the event type, they will be evaluated in their **definition order**.
+As soon as an event handler returns a non-null state (we call this _entering a transition_), the state machine stops evaluating events handlers and transit to the new state immediately.

-By default, incoming events are processed immediately and every other event received a dropped until the current event finished being processed.
-Since transitions are synced, it will only drop additional events received in the same event-loop iteration.
+### Events concurrency

-`StateMachine` use `droppable` event transformer from `BlocConcurrency` for this purpose.
+By default, if multiple incoming events are received during **the same event loop**, the first one is processed and every other is dropped.
 You can override this behavior by passing a `transformer` to the `StateMachine`'s constructor.

 ```dart
 class MyStateMachine extends StateMachine<Event, State> {